Writing a blog post sounds easy enough, right? Open any text editor, start typing, and there you have it.

 Something that people actually want to read, and that gets thousands of visits each month?

-Stay with me—I’m about to cover everything you need to know in this post, from the technical bits to the more subtle nuances of writing and editing.
+Stay with me—I’m about to explain how to write a blog post from start to finish, from the technical bits to the more subtle nuances of writing and editing.

 Here we go!